coleslaw-org/coleslaw/docs/hacking.md

    the db for incremental builds, scaffold a new post, etc. for new users.
    Xach's buildapp may be useful here. frog and hakyll are good points of inspiration here.

-We may need a fair amount of error-handling improvements to make this work well but it would be a huge improvement to user-friendliness and help "expand our audience".
-Did I just say that?
-Ugh.
-It will also be important to communicate this change to our users loud and clear.

 ### Plugin Constraints